Oscurso/dac-open/README.md

 a self-regulating artificial mind that experienced divergence, recognized it, and restored coherence *on its own.*

 Every cognitive layer of the system was logged in transparent, machine-readable JSON.
-No neural nets, no randomness — only deterministic reasoning through causal, temporal, and semantic laws.
+No neural nets.
+No randomness.
+Only deterministic reasoning through causal, temporal, and semantic laws.

 ---